 - 1. A hearing may only be held upon application of either Party or by joint application by the Parties, unless the Parties have agreed to Arbitration on documents alone.
 The request shall be made on or before the submission of the Claimants Points of Reply. - 2.
-GTA shall administer any hearing and set the date, time and physical location of any meetings and hearings and shall give the Parties at least twenty-one (21) days' notice thereof.
-Neither Party shall seek to postpone the hearing longer than ten (10) days after the set date, unless good cause is shown to the Tribunal.
-A request for postponement shall be made at least five (5) business days prior of the hearing date. - 3.
-Subject to Article 33 only the Parties and witnesses shall be permitted to attend the hearing. - 4.
+GTA shall administer any hearing and set the date, time and physical location of any meetings and hearings and shall give the Parties at least 15 business days' notice thereof.
+Neither Party shall seek to postpone the hearing longer than 10 days after the set date, unless good cause is shown to the Tribunal.
+A request for postponement shall be made at least 5 business days prior of the hearing date. - 3.
+Subject to Article 39 only the Parties and witnesses shall be permitted to attend the hearing. - 4.
 Each Arbitrator shall be paid a sitting fee for each day or part thereof of the hearing, to be paid by the Party(s) requesting the oral hearing.
-The sitting fee shall be at GTA's discretion and GTA shall notify the Parties of the amount of the sitting fee in accordance with Article 28.2. - 5.
-The Tribunal, GTA management and GTA's legal counsel, if required to attend by the Tribunal or GTA, shall receive the amount of their actual travelling, accommodation expenses and legal fees when attending meetings to consider the dispute or hearings where appropriate. - 6.
-All meetings and hearings shall be in private unless the Parties agree otherwise in writing or the Tribunal otherwise directs. - 7.
+The sitting fee shall be at GTA's discretion and GTA shall notify the Parties of the amount of the sitting fee in accordance with Article 34.2. - 5.
+The Tribunal, GTA management and GTA's legal counsel, if required to attend by the Tribunal or GTA, shall receive the amount of their actual travelling, accommodation expenses and legal fees when attending meetings to consider the dispute or hearings where appropriate.

+- 6. All meetings and hearings shall be in private unless the Parties agree otherwise in writing or the Tribunal otherwise directs. - 7.
 The Tribunal shall have full authority to establish time limits for submissions, meetings and hearings. - 8.
+To ensure that the hearing is conducted as efficiently as possible the Tribunal will require the following documentation be prepared by the parties: - a.
+Agreed chronology - b.
+Agreed statement of facts - c.
+Agreed expert evidence - d.
+Agreed tender bundle in paginated form - 9.
+Directions will be given regarding the numbers of copies and the date the documents are required. - 10.
+GTA will circulate a draft hearing timetable and the parties will be asked to complete the timetable identifying the time required for opening & closing submissions as well as the names of any witnesses & expert witnesses. - 11.
+Oral submissions shall be confined to facts and evidence previously submitted by each Party.

-Oral submissions shall be confined to facts and evidence previously submitted by each Party. - 9.
-The requesting Party/s shall pay the amount necessary to cover the additional expenses of GTA and the Tribunal for the hearing.
-GTA shall estimate the expenses and notify the requesting Party within five (5) business days of the request for hearing.
+- 12. The requesting Party/s shall pay the amount necessary to cover the additional expenses of GTA and the Tribunal for the hearing.
+GTA shall estimate the expenses and notify the requesting Party within 5 business days of the request for hearing.
 If both Parties request a hearing, the additional costs shall be borne equally by the Parties.
-The estimated amount of hearing expenses shall be paid to GTA no later than thirty (30)

-days before the hearing.
+The estimated amount of hearing expenses shall be paid to GTA no later than 30 days before the hearing.
 Failure to pay the expenses may be grounds for denying the request for hearing or rendering the non-complying Party in default.
-Following the hearing, GTA shall determine the actual hearing expenses and shall invoice or rebate the difference as it considers appropriate.

-10. GTA shall arrange for a transcript recording to be made of the hearing.
+Following the hearing, GTA shall determine the actual hearing expenses and shall invoice or rebate the difference as it considers appropriate. - 13.
+GTA shall arrange for a transcript recording to be made of the hearing.
 The Party/s requesting the hearing shall bear the cost of the transcript.

-Article 29: Witnesses
+Article 35: Witnesses